ekiidx/boost-mailer/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to view the app.

+## Llamafile Server

-Then, download a copy of Llamafile here: [https://github.com/Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile).
+Download a copy of Llamafile here: [https://github.com/Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile).

 Once you have downloaded, updated permissions, and run the .llamafile, it will automatically setup a server at http://localhost:8080.
 You are now able to ask prompts at /prompts.